k-auts/tokyotechcolors/tokyotechcolors.md

 ## Original

+These colors are based on Tokyo Tech Template.
+You can see them [here](https://www.titech.ac.jp/english/public-relations/about/overview/logo/color).

 | Name | HEX | RGB | NOTE|
 | ---- | --- | --- | --- |
 | **Main colors** | | |